kvasserman/kbak/README.md

 # Performance

-Performance delepends on many factors: disks performance, kind and number of processors, type of data being compressed, level of compression, whether encryption is used, etc. So all the numbers are purly anecdotal, but I'm able to compress and encrypt 500GB LVM volume (source and target are on SSDs, with about 120GB of real data on the source volume) in about 20 minutes (this is using 8 cores for compression with `--pigz 8` option).
+Performance depends on many factors: disks performance, kind and number of processors, type of data being compressed, level of compression, whether encryption is used, etc. So all the numbers are purely anecdotal, but I'm able to compress and encrypt 500GB LVM volume (source and target are on SSDs, with about 120GB of real data on the source volume) in about 20 minutes (this is using 8 cores for compression with `--pigz 8` option).

 Differential backups are slower, because the code have to both read, decompress and, optionally, decrypt the entire full backup reference file as well as process the source.